-While the part-time surfer/part-time developer might not like this idea, such information allows the manager to keep all the developers in the place they should be.
+While the part-time surfer/part-time developer might not like this idea, most serious developers see it as increadilbly beneficial as such information allows the manager to keep all the developers in the place they should be.
 If other developers are forced to wait because a task has not been completed by another member of the team, well, this can cause immense frustration to say the least.

 We suggest the following for you when you hire blockchain software developers:

 A. Specify the type of blockchain development project in the blockchain developer job description

 Make an early decision about your project scope.
 What do you want to offer?
 Do you want to launch a public blockchain-based app or an enterprise blockchain app?
 Do you need only web app development, or do you need mobile app development too?

 Specify the requirements clearly in the job ad.
 Otherwise, you might receive applications from too many blockchain developers.
 Many of them might not have the skills that you need.
 E.g., if you want to offer a Hyperledger Fabric blockchain app, then software developers with Ethereum development skills will not help.

 By specifying the requirements clearly, you can get applications from the right people.
 You can then focus more on interviewing the software engineers.

 B. Check the knowledge of software development tools when hiring Ethereum developers